-Although not a University Hospital allied to a Medical School, nevertheless the Trust is a major provider of under-graduate and post-graduate education working with three universities (Southampton, Portsmouth and Bournemouth).
+Although not a University Hospital allied to a Medical School, nevertheless the Trust is a major provider of under-graduate and post- graduate education working with three universities (Southampton, Portsmouth and Bournemouth).
 The Trust also has a significant reputation in relation to research and development.
-Planned Provision The creation of new dwellings places additional pressure on local NHS health services.
-Due to Fareham's location and the nature of services delivered by local acute Trusts, historical data evidences that many residents will access treatment at Portsmouth Hospitals NHS Trust.
-A strategy to encourage clustering of new dwellings will enable Portsmouth Hospitals NHS Trust to calculate the health needs and therefore the additional services required by new residents of each development.
-On the basis that Fareham Borough Council will target developers to build 520 new houses per year; Portsmouth Hospitals NHS Trust will welcome a policy that seeks contributions from these developers towards the delivery of healthcare services.
-The Trust would expect that health needs assessments are aligned to the future housing trajectory and reflect the requirements of all health system partners: Primary Care, Secondary Care (Acute Trusts), Community and Mental Health plus Emergency Services.
+Planned Provision The creation of new dwellings places additional pressure on NHS health services.
+Due to Fareham's location and the nature of services delivered by local acute Trusts, historical data evidences that many residents will access treatment at Portsmouth Hospitals NHS Trust and University Hospital Southampton NHS Trust.
+A strategy to encourage clustering of new dwellings will enable the NHS Trusts to calculate the health needs and therefore the additional services required by new residents of each development.
+The Trusts would expect that health needs assessments are aligned to the future housing trajectory and reflect the requirements of all health system partners: Primary Care, Secondary Care (Acute Trusts), Community and Mental Health plus Emergency Services.
 Sources of Funding The NHS is funded almost entirely from general taxation and National Insurance contributions.
 A very small proportion is generated by user charges (charges for prescriptions, dental treatment and spectacles) also through parking charges and land sales.
 The level of NHS funding in a given year is set by central government through the Spending Review process.
 This process estimates how much income the NHS will receive from each of its sources.
 If National Insurance or patient charges raise less funding for the NHS than originally estimated, funds from general taxation are used to ensure the NHS receives the level of funding it was originally allocated.
-Additional Information of note Portsmouth Hospitals NHS Trust has identified that it can best serve the local population by working collaboratively with partners across the local health and social care system to respond to the growing pressures and mitigate the impact of an increasingly ageing population.
-The aim is, working together to drive a decline in emergency admissions and average length of stay through: • Developing care pathways to reduce multiple handovers and offer a streamlined and targeted service - for example the diabetes service.
+Additional Information of note Both NHS Trusts have identified that they can best serve the local population by working collaboratively with partners across the local health and social care system to respond to the growing pressures and mitigate the impact of an increasingly ageing population.
+The aim is, working together to drive a decline in emergency admissions and average length of stay through: Developing care pathways to reduce multiple handovers and offer a streamlined and targeted service - for example the diabetes service.
 Reducing the need for hospital admissions for the frail and elderly, and those with long term conditions.
 Supporting self-management and long-term prevention of ill-health working closely with Public Health.

-The built and natural environments are major determinants of health and wellbeing.
+Role of Planning Policy The built and natural environments are major determinants of health and wellbeing.
 Of the three dimensions to sustainable development, planning's social role includes supporting healthy communities (NPPF paragraph 8(b)).